Divine Lotus Flower and its Splendid Healing Power

 Lotus as the seat of gods

-The lotus, a sacred icon of Hinduism and Indian culture, is found in many descriptions in almost all Hindu sacred scriptures.
+The Lotus, a sacred icon of Hinduism and Indian culture, is found in many descriptions in almost all Hindu holy scriptures.
 The universe’s chief creator, Lord Brahma, and another lord, Vishnu, the preserver, are each depicted as sitting or floating on a lotus.

-Lotus as the birth origin of god Brahma
+Lotus is the birth and origin of God Brahma.

-Hinduism believes that Lord Brahma was born from a flower of lotus coming right out of Lord Vishnu’s navel.
+Hinduism believes Lord Brahma was born from a lotus flower from Lord Vishnu’s navel.

-Hinduism has made several notes to tell you about the similarities between Lord Krishna and Lord Vishnu’s bodies.
-They believe that the former’s body originated from Lord Vishnu’s as he was bluish like a lotus flower.
+Hinduism has noted several similarities between Lord Krishna’s and Lord Vishnu’s bodies.
+They believe the former’s body originated from Lord Vishnu’s, as he was bluish like a lotus flower.

 Links to Brahma and Lakshmi

-Many Hindu scriptures also relate the lotus flower with other gods and goddesses, especially Lakshmi: the god of prosperity, who is often shown as floating above a fully opened lotus flower in Hindu art.
+Many Hindu scriptures also relate the lotus flower with other gods and goddesses, especially Lakshmi, the God of prosperity, who is often shown floating above a fully opened lotus flower in Hindu art.

-In Hinduism, the lotus flower seems to have a particular attachment with the God Brahma, and Goddess Lakshmi is a symbol of beauty, health, abundance, fortune, and eternity in Hinduism.
-Most of the primary rituals centering on Goddess Lakshmi also feature the usage of the Lotus flower.
+In Hinduism, the lotus flower seems to be particularly attached to the God Brahma, and Goddess Lakshmi is a symbol of beauty, health, abundance, fortune, and eternity.
+Most primary rituals centring on Goddess Lakshmi also feature the Lotus flower.

-Lotus Flower as the center of attraction in Indian art
+The Lotus Flower is the centre of attraction in Indian art

-Plankartha from Indian classical art’s eight grand symbols, which seem like an illustration of the lotus: buds, flowers, and leaves, is also considered an embodiment of ingenuity and creativity.
-This lotus motif plays a vital role in India’s heritage site, the Taj Mahal.
+Plankartha, from the eight grand symbols of Indian classical art, which seem to illustrate the Lotus: buds, flowers, and leaves, is also considered an embodiment of ingenuity and creativity.
+This lotus motif is vital to India’s Taj Mahal heritage site.

-Several ancient Hindu scriptures also describe Lord Krishna as a god with Lotus-Eye.
-Hence, the prominence of the lotus flower is prominent in various scriptures or doctrines.
+Several ancient Hindu scriptures also describe Lord Krishna as a god with a Lotus Eye.
+Hence, the lotus flower is prominent in various scriptures or doctrines.

-According to the Hindu scripture, the Upanishads, the lotus represents profound contemplation and introspection.
-It also believes that the supreme inner self of man, the Atma, lives within the lotus heart ( often depicted as the heart enclosing the lotus flower, a symbol of purity.)
+According to the Hindu scriptures, the Upanishads, the Lotus represents profound contemplation and introspection.
+The Upanishads also believe that the supreme inner self of man, the Atma, lives within the lotus heart ( often depicted as the heart enclosing the lotus flower, a symbol of purity).

 Lotus as a metaphor for the heart

-Hindus use this flower to offer before the god.
-As a symbol of attachment and devotion, known as “Bhakti,” this offering emphasizes that their love for God should remain pure despite being busy in worldly affairs as the lotus’ purity and beauty are not influenced by the muddy water.
+Hindus use this flower to offer before God.
+As a symbol of attachment and devotion, known as “Bhakti,” this offering emphasizes that their love for God should remain pure despite being busy with worldly affairs, as the muddy water does not influence the lotus’ purity and beauty.

-A true devotee gets the power to turn his heart towards God, who exists nowhere else but in his own heart.
-Although God exists everywhere, however, in the case of human beings, God appears as Param Atma, or transcendent soul, in the heart, which is the spiritual center.
-Therefore, it’s useless to find God in temples as it is the devotee’s heart where the Param Atma resides.
+A true devotee can turn his heart towards God, who exists nowhere else but in his heart.
+Although God exists everywhere, in human beings, God appears as Param Atma, or transcendent soul, in the heart, which is the spiritual centre.
+Therefore, finding God in temples is useless, as it is the devotee’s heart where the Param Atma resides.

-Maha Narayana Upanishad also explains the same idea: “Within the citadel of the body is the small, sinless, pure lotus of the heart, the residence of the Supreme.”
-In short, in Hinduism, the lotus flower stands for the heart of an individual.
+The Maha Narayana Upanishad also explains the same idea: “Within the citadel of the body is the small, sinless, pure lotus of the heart, the residence of the Supreme.”
+In Hinduism, the lotus flower represents an individual’s heart.

 Healing power of Lotus Flower